Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions and Final Reflections

-The ruling of the Supreme Court represents an important reminder of the necessity for a thorough analysis of relational dynamics in cases of stalking.
-Criminal responsibility should not be affirmed without a rigorous verification of the evidence, especially in situations characterized by complex conflicts.
-It will be interesting to observe how the Court of Appeal of Naples, now tasked with reviewing the case, will address the issues raised by the Supreme Court.
+The Supreme Court of Cassation's ruling serves as an important reminder of the need for a thorough analysis of relational dynamics in stalking cases.
+Criminal liability must not be affirmed without rigorous verification of the evidence, especially in situations characterized by complex conflicts.
+It will be interesting to observe how the Court of Appeal of Naples, now tasked with re-examining the case, will address the issues raised by the Supreme Court.